 One of the best children's museums in the country, there is something for kids of all ages—from babies to school-age children—to enjoy here.
 Kids can make their way through a faux forest at the Treehouse Trails exhibit, dig for dino bones at the Dinosaur Expedition or create something new in the Tinkering Lab using hammers, saws and more.
 There are even designated spaces for the tiniest of babies to tag along.
 And because the museum itself is on Navy Pier, there's endless fun to be had before and after visiting the museum.

-Although some of the exhibits appeal to an older crowd, there is plenty to do with the younger set at MSI.
-Explore "You!
-The Experience" to learn more about the human body, marvel at the miniatures at the newly renovated "Colleen Moore's Fairy Castle" and watch 20 model trains traverse 1,400 feet of track at "The Great Train Story" exhibit.
+Although some of the exhibits at this downtown institution appeal to an older crowd, there’s plenty to do with the younger set at MSI.
+Explore "YOU!
+The Experience" to learn more about the human body, marvel at the miniatures at Colleen Moore's Fairy Castle and watch 20 model trains traverse 1,400 feet of track at "The Great Train Story" exhibit.

 You don't have to look any further than Pilsen to find one of the largest Latino cultural organizations in the U.S. The National Museum of Mexican Art boasts a variety of kid- and family-friendly programs, including bilingual summer camps, art classes and workshops.
 When the museum hosts special exhibitions, there's often art classes offered to youngsters that highlight an art form or artist from the show.

 Kids (and adults) go gaga for the Judy Istock Butterfly Haven, where butterflies can land on you from every direction.
 Then adventure through an underground cave, climb on a giant spider web and learn about the how food goes from farm to plate.
 There's never a dull moment at the Peggy Notebaert Nature Museum.